Gypsy (1962 film)

-Gypsy is a 1962 American musical comedy-drama film produced and directed by Mervyn LeRoy.
+Gypsy is a 1962 American musical film produced and directed by Mervyn LeRoy.
 The screenplay by Leonard Spigelgass is based on the book of the 1959 stage musical Gypsy: A Musical Fable by Arthur Laurents, which was adapted from the 1957 autobiography Gypsy: A Memoir by Gypsy Rose Lee.
 Stephen Sondheim wrote the lyrics for songs composed by Jule Styne.
-The film was remade for television in 1993.